 Through informative presentations, field exercises, and guided independent study, participants in the Wildlife Tracking Intensive gain a unique combination of field experience and technical skills.

-Students may choose between the Primary Path and the Advanced Path of the Tracking Intensive.
+Students may choose between the Primary Path, Advanced Path or Audit Option of the Tracking Intensive.

 The primary path of study covers animal tracking fundamentals and essentials and is designed for students with little or no previous tracking experience.